HenrySilvaCS/basicMLpy/user_guide_regression.md

 **Parameters**:<br />
             btype: string<br />
-                input string that identifies the type of basis expansion; btype can be: 'sqrt'(square root expanded regression) or 'poly'(polynomial expanded regression).<br />
+                &nbsp;&nbsp;&nbsp;input string that identifies the type of basis expansion; btype can be: 'sqrt'(square root expanded regression) or 'poly'(polynomial expanded regression).<br />
             tsize: float,default=0.2<br />
-                Input a value between 0.0 and 1.0 that defines the proportion of the dataset to be used on the validation set;<br />
+                &nbsp;&nbsp;&nbsp;Input a value between 0.0 and 1.0 that defines the proportion of the dataset to be used on the validation set;<br />
                <br />